-Why so much interest all of a sudden?
+Why there is so much interest in floor plans of tiny houses all of a sudden?

 Besides saving a lot of money, downsizing is truly the best way of organizing your stuff and de-clutter.
 Minimalism as a movement among the younger generation is definitely picking up steam.

-We collected a few dozens of really cute tiny house plans well under 1,000 sqft to show that these small dwellings are amazing examples of the genius use of space, organization hacks, and smart design.
+To make easier your own tiny house planning, we collected a few dozens of really cute tiny house plans well under 1,000 sqft to show that these micro dwellings are amazing examples of the genius use of space, organization hacks, and smart design.
 Do they look weird or are they unique and one-of-a-kind?
 You decide!

-*A large number of minimalists are interested in tiny house trailers that they can assemble on the cheap.
+*A large number of minimalists are interested in small house floor plans or tiny house trailers that they can assemble on the cheap.
 Here is a list of 17 best trailer homes on wheels a lot of young and older people managed to build on a very tight budget from $12K & up.

 *Looking for DIY log cabin kits?

-Here are 17 small log cabins and homes for any taste.
+Here are 17 small log cabins and micro homes for any taste.

-1. Tiny Tudor Cottage from a Fairy Tale
+1. Tiny House Floor Plan: Tudor Cottage from a Fairy Tale

 Just look at this 300 sq. ft.
 Tudor cottage plan and facade.
 It’s a promise of a fairytale-style life!
 This adorable thing even has a walk-in closet!
 As an added bonus, the plan can be customized.

-Another idea would be using this tiny cottage as a stand-alone home office or art studio.
+Another idea would be to use this tiny cottage as a stand-alone home office or art studio.
 It could be a very nice addition to your existing real estate.
 Your real estate agent may give you some ideas on how to build it, so it will increase your property value.